Shreyas4603/fitness-tracker/frontend/readme.txt

-use this folder for backend
+use this folder for frontend